-Remote Display Format: Is used for Terminal Server continuous mode.
+Remote Display Format: Remote display format is used for Terminal Server continuous mode.
 This determines the data format sent by the iServer to a remote network node (e.g. iLD Display)

 H37.9% in humidity setting displays H, and 37.9% is the humidity value displayed.